 - Raised areas, blisters, or pimples

 - Raw or cracked areas of the skin that may bleed

 - Thickening of the skin in affected areas

 Chronic systemic inflammation weakens the body’s natural immunity and inhibits the body’s ability to meet everyday challenges such as fighting acne or sun damage.
 When your body is busy fighting against inflammation, it cannot give its all to necessary daily processes like producing skin supporting collagen and elastin.

 Chronic inflammation promotes free radicals.
 Oxidation caused by free radicals results in the body releasing the enzymes hyaluronidase, elastase, and collagenase.
 These three enzymes break down the main building blocks of skin - hyaluronic acid, elastin, and collagen - causing signs of aging.

 Avoiding chemical skin irritants found in many conventional skin care products is a key step in protecting skin health.
 Opt for skin care ingredients and foods that are anti-inflammatory and rich in plant nutrients.

 Your skin is more than just a wrapper to hold in all the bits and pieces of your body.
 It is a vital, important organ that acts as a barometer for your overall health and wellness.
 In addition to protecting our bodies from exposure to harmful elements such as bacteria and viruses, skin also nourishes and protects the body by regulating temperature, excreting waste, and absorbing nutrients such as vitamin D from sunlight.

-By paying careful attention to the signals your skin sends, from wrinkles to tone, you can decipher the best approach to create a healthier, age-defying lifestyle.
+By paying careful attention to the signals your skin sends, from wrinkles to tone, you can decipher the best approach to create a healthier, age-defying lifestyle and skincare regimen.